calum74/econv/README.md

 1) Ensuring that the resulting number is perfectly uniform
 2) Avoiding losing too much entropy in the conversion process.

-The simple but wrong solution, `rand()%n`, is wrong because the resulting distribution will always be biased, except when n is itself a power of 2.
+The simple solution, `rand()%n`, is wrong because the resulting distribution will always be biased, except when n is itself a power of 2.
 In fact any algorithm using a finite quantity of binary entropy results in a biased distribution, and the only correct solution is to allow for an unbounded amount of input entropy.

 A correct solution is something like